-C. Reclassification into A New Classification Series
+C. Reclassification Into a New Classification Series

-When an employee is reclassified as the result of the implementation of a new classification with a higher grade, the employee's step or rate of pay shall be determined by a minimum six (6) percent upward adjustment.
+When an employee is reclassified as the result of the implementation of a new classification with a higher grade, the employee's step or rate of pay shall be determined by a six (6) percent upward adjustment per grade increase not to exceed the maximum of the pay grade.
 In the event that the new classification is the same grade level as the prior classification, the employee's step or rate of pay shall remain the same.

-When a DOT employee is reclassified as a result of the implementation of a new classification with a higher grade that is unique to DOT only, the employee's step or rate of pay shall be determined by a minimum 6 percent upward adjustment for one pay grade, or a 12 percent upward adjustment for two or more pay grades, whichever is applicable, not to exceed the maximum of the pay grade.
+When an MDOT employee is reclassified as a result of the implementation of a new classification with a higher grade that is unique to MDOT only, the employee's step or rate of pay shall be determined by a minimum six (6) percent upward adjustment per grade increase, not to exceed the maximum of the pay grade.